-ecological 5.
-A Landscape and Ecology Management Plan, or equivalent, has been developed in accordance management with BS 42020:2013 Section 11.1(213) covering at least the first five years after project completion and as a minimum and including: maintenance a.
-Actions and responsibilities of relevant individuals prior to handover 3.
-Landscape b.
-The ecological value and condition of the site at handover and how this is expected to and ecology develop and change over time management c.
-Identification of opportunities for ongoing alignment with activities beyond the plan development project, which support the aims of BREEAM's Strategic Ecology Framework d.
+Land Use and E cology Totals 13 13.00% 9 9.00% LE 05: Long term ecological management and maintenance 3.
+Landscape and ecology management plan One credit - Landscape and ecology management plan 5.
+A Landscape and Ecology Management Plan, or equivalent, has been developed in accordance with BS 42020:2013 Section 11.1(213) covering at least the first five years after project completion as a minimum and including: a.
+Actions and responsibilities of relevant individuals prior to handover b.
+The ecological value and condition of the site at handover and how this is expected to develop and change over time c.
+Identification of opportunities for ongoing alignment with activities beyond the development project, which support the aims of BREEAM's Strategic Ecology Framework d.
 Identification and guidance s to trigger appropriate remedial actions to address previously unforeseen impacts e.
 Clearly defined and allocated roles and responsibilities for delivering the plan 6.
 The landscape and management plan or similar will be updated to support maintenance of the ecological value of the site (see sections relating to Maintenance and Monitoring in CIEEM, CIRIA, IEMA, for helpful guidance).
 Note: For Route 1, only one credit is awarded when both 'Management and maintenance throughout the project' AND 'Landscape and ecology management plan' are achieved.
-Land Use and Ed cology Totals 13 13.00% 12 12.00%
+1 1% 1 1% throughout the project biodiversity on or near the site (see Methodology).
+This should include detailed management and maintenance plans as required by landscape and asset managers as well as relevant parts of the handover information for occupiers written in a format that encourages understanding and supportive behaviours.
+Note: For Route 1, only one credit is awarded when both 'Management and maintenance throughout the project' AND 'Landscape and ecology management plan' are achieved.